 STEP 1: Click here to download a pdf, the Instructions and Detailed List of Scholarships

 When you are ready to begin working on your electronic application, click on the link below.

 STEP 2.
-Click this link.
+(Link removed.
+It will open again in December 2021).
 It takes you to the main electronic application (JotForm Electronic Application with Selection of Scholarships)

 - Create a pdf of the completed JotForm Electronic Application with Selection of Scholarships.
 Create this by using the green “First Print-Save Form as PDF” button at the bottom of the JotForm application.
 Use the yellow “Browse Files” button to upload the pdf you created.

 - Collect all of your supporting documents (ALL MUST BE IN PORTRAIT ORIENTATION) as listed in the Instructions and Detailed List of Scholarships + any that are requested by Part B scholarships that are not typed directly into the application.
 If you have the capability using a scanner or a smartphone scanner such as Adobe Scan, combine all of the supporting documents into one file and upload this using the second yellow “Browse Files” button near the bottom of the JotForm Electronic Application.
 Otherwise upload individual pdfs.
 See how each file should be named in the instructions above the yellow “Browse Files” button.

 - Submit the data from your 2021 JotForm Electronic Application.
 To do this, hit the “Last Step: Submit” button at the bottom of your application.

 Help with the application.
 A PowerPoint presentation on How to Complete the Common Application.